leson207/ethereum-etl/DEV.md

 # Target
-note to remove at data type at the end of use. other way to group node by folder
+note to remove at data type at the end of use.

-parse -> extract
-rename function: parse_raw_block -> extract_raw_block or process_raw_block_base or ....
-pool_init, pool_enrich_token, ....

-more etl term: map, reduce, aggreate, ingest, .. empty to none? normlaize address docker compose update python add sql_schema to table file
+empty to none?
+normlaize address
+docker compose
+update python
+remove service
+remember todo
 # Dev:
+- test then commit
+- add sql_schema to table file
+- then commit

 - better shortest path query
 - why the address got lower?
 - memgraph - persis - increase paralel/concurrent, timeout? use async here
-- rename function
-- do not create memgraph client if not need?

 - larger scale
 - real time